epam/edp-install/docs/user-guide/add-autotest.md

 !!! note
     The **Start Version From** field must be filled out in compliance with the semantic versioning rules, e.g. 1.2.3 or 10.10.10.
 Please refer to the [Semantic Versioning](https://semver.org/) page for details.

-c.
-Specify the pattern to validate a commit message.
-Use regular expression to indicate the pattern that is followed on the project to validate a commit message in the code review pipeline.
-An example of the pattern: `^[PROJECT_NAME-d{4}]:.*$`
+* **Specify the pattern to validate a commit message** - the regular expression used to indicate the pattern that is followed on the project to validate a commit message in the code review pipeline.
+An example of the pattern: `^[PROJECT_NAME-d{4}]:.*$`.

   !![Jira integration](../assets/user-guide/edp-portal-integrate-jira-server-autotest.png)

-d.
-Select the **Integrate with Jira Server** check box in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.
+* **Integrate with Jira server** - this check box is used in case it is required to connect Jira tickets with the commits and have a respective label in the **Fix Version** field.

 !!! note
     To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md) page, and [Adjust VCS Integration With Jira](../operator-guide/jira-gerrit-integration.md).
-Pay attention that the Jira integration feature is not available when using the GitLab CI tool.

-e.
-As soon as the Jira server is set, select it in the **Jira Server** field.
+* **Jira Server** - the integrated Jira server with related Jira tasks.

-f.
-Specify the pattern to find a Jira ticket number in a commit message.
-Based on this pattern, the value from EDP will be displayed in Jira.
+* **Specify the pattern to find a Jira ticket number in a commit message** - based on this pattern, the value from EDP will be displayed in Jira.

   !![Mapping field name](../assets/user-guide/edp-portal-autotest-advanced-mapping.png "Mapping field name")

-g.
-In the **Advanced Mapping** section, specify the names of the Jira fields that should be filled in with attributes from EDP:
+* **Mapping field name** - the section where the additional Jira fields are specified the names of the Jira fields that should be filled in with attributes from EDP:

-1. Select the name of the field in a Jira ticket.
+  * Select the name of the field in a Jira ticket.
 The available fields are the following: *Fix Version/s*, *Component/s* and *Labels*.

-2. Click the **Add** button to add the mapping field name.
+  * Click the **Add** button to add the mapping field name.

-3. Enter Jira pattern for the field name:
+  * Enter Jira pattern for the field name:

-  * For the **Fix Version/s** field, select the **EDP_VERSION** variable that represents an EDP upgrade version, as in _2.7.0-SNAPSHOT_.
-  Combine variables to make the value more informative.
+    * For the **Fix Version/s** field, select the **EDP_VERSION** variable that represents an EDP upgrade version, as in _2.7.0-SNAPSHOT_.Combine variables to make the value more informative.
 For example, the pattern **EDP_VERSION-EDP_COMPONENT** will be displayed as _2.7.0-SNAPSHOT-nexus-operator_ in Jira.
     * For the **Component/s** field select the **EDP_COMPONENT** variable that defines the name of the existing repository.
 For example, _nexus-operator_.
     * For the **Labels** field select the **EDP_GITTAG**variable that defines a tag assigned to the commit in Git Hub.
 For example, _build/2.7.0-SNAPSHOT.59_.

-4. Click the bin icon to remove the Jira field name.
+  * Click the bin icon to remove the Jira field name.

-h.
-Click the **Apply** button to add the library to the Libraries list.

-!!! note
-    After the complete adding of the autotest, inspect the [Autotest Overview](autotest.md) part.
+After the complete adding of the autotest, inspect the [Autotest Overview](autotest.md) page to learn how you can operate applications.

 ## Related Articles